Pennsville Memorial High School: Class offerings

-Salem Community College dual credits program
+Salem Community College dual-credit program

-Students who have a minimum 85 GPA and applicants who have earned 80 credits at the completion of their sophomore year and 115 credits at the completion of their junior year will be considered for the program to attend Salem Community College to get credits before graduating high school.
+Students who have a minimum 85 GPA and applicants who have earned 80 credits at the completion of their sophomore year and 115 credits at the completion of their junior year are eligible for consideration to participate in a program to attend Salem Community College to get credits before graduating high school.
 Students in 11th and 12th grades may attend fall semester classes or spring semester classes.

 Administration

-The school's prcipal is Matthew McFarland.
-Core members of the school's administration include the assistant principal.
+The school's principal is Matthew McFarland.
+Core members of the school's administration include the assistant principal and athletic director.